Decoding the Average Part-Time Job Salary: A thorough look

 -

 Hours Worked: This is a fundamental factor.
 The more hours you work, the higher your total earnings will be, even if the hourly rate remains consistent.
-However, many part-time jobs have a maximum number of hours allowed per week.
+Still, many part-time jobs have a maximum number of hours allowed per week.

 -